 About the Prax Group

-Headquartered in London, the Prax Group is a British multinational independent oil refining, trading, storage, distribution and retail conglomerate dealing in crude oil, petroleum products and bio-fuels.
-The Group has established principal offices in London, Houston and Singapore, and additional satellite offices across the world.
+Headquartered in London, the Prax Group is a British multinational independent oil refining, storage, distribution and sales conglomerate dealing in crude oil, petroleum products and bio-fuels.
+The Group has main offices in London, Houston and Singapore, and additional satellite offices across the world.

 All Prax Group companies comply with local legislation and regulations.
 The Group is committed to operating with integrity and respecting human rights; acting with integrity is one of the Prax core business values.
 The Prax Group recognises that a reputation for high ethical standards is a key factor in the company’s overall success within the oil and gas industry.